PostHog/posthog.com/contents/blog/data-management-feature.md

 2. Data decays quickly, and most of the time fails to stay up-to-date with instrumentation.
 3. Event-level context in insights and dashboards is difficult to share with external people and new team members.

-We set out to solve these pain points and the result is the new Data Management experience we're introducing today, starting with the new Data Management tab.
+We set out to solve these pain points and the result is the new Data Management experience we're introducing today on PostHog Cloud and on Thursday for self-hosted.

-> We're launching a new feature everyday this week.
-Follow us [on Twitter](/posthog), join our [community Slack](/slack) or [bookmark the hub page](/blog/launch-week-universe-of-new-features) so you don't miss out on all the new things we're launching this week.
+> Data Management is Chapter 1 of our [Universe of New Features launch week](/blog/launch-week-universe-of-new-features)

 ## The new Data Management and Live Events tabs